bingwl/bingwl.github.io/_pages/about.md

   - /about.html
 ---

 I am an associate proferor of School of Computer Science and Artifical Intelligence at Zhengzhou University.
 I obtained the Doctor degree at Shanghai Jiao Tong University (SJTU) under the supervision of Prof. [Xiaohua Tian](https://xtian.sjtu.edu.cn/).
+I collaborate closely with [Fengyuan Zhu](https://swattzz.github.io/).

 # Research interests and Hiring
 I am looking for undergraduate students to work on intelligent internet-of-things.
 Potential research directions include: